c-vandenberg/machine-learning-in-drug-discovery/1_molecular_representations/1.1_molecular_graph_theory/README.md

 ## 1.1.1 Introduction To The Molecular Graph Representation

-The vast majority of the molecular representations discussed in this literature review are built on the concept of the molecular graph representation.
+Some of the most prevalent machine-readable molecular representations are built on the concept of the molecular graph representation.
 It is therefore important to introduce the theory behind molecular graphs and gain a solid understanding of it.
 This will primarily involve the abstract mathematical structure/data structure of the graph itself; however, it is important to note that notations and file formats such as **SMILES strings** and **Molfiles** are also built using molecular graphs. **<sup>1</sup>**

 Molecular graph representation is based on the concept of **mapping a molecule's atoms and bonds into sets of nodes and edges**.
 Typically, the nodes are represented using letters indicating the atom type (as per the periodic table), or simply using points where the bonds meet (for carbon atoms). **<sup>1</sup>**